Tosinmakinna/DS-Algos-in-Python/README.md

 # DS-Algos-in-Python
-These are my implementations of essential data structures and algorithms.
+These are my implementations of essential data structures and algorithms in Python.
 This is primarily for my practice.